afternoon/engineering-management-resources/README.md

 Org design
 ----------

+- [Lean Enterprise](http://shop.oreilly.com/product/0636920030355.do) by Jez Humble, Joanne Moleskey and Barry O'Reilly: scaling lean (as in Toyota), Lean Startup, continuous delivery into a structure for entire organisations, dense - lots of great stuff _#book_
-- [How Google Works](http://www.howgoogleworks.net/) by Eric Schmidt and Jonathan Rosenberg (key early product guy at Google): a journey through how Google is structured and how it got there
+- [How Google Works](http://www.howgoogleworks.net/) by Eric Schmidt and Jonathan Rosenberg (key early product guy at Google): a journey through how Google is structured and how it got there _#book_
 - [What We Got Wrong About Self-Management: Embracing Natural Hierarchy at Work](https://open.buffer.com/self-management-hierarchy/) ([Buffer](https://buffer.com/))